Summary

 #DIV/0! error

 As the name suggests, the #DIV/0! error appears when a formula tries to divide by zero, or by a value equivalent to zero.
 You may see a #DIV/0! error when data is not yet complete.
 For example, a cell in the worksheet is blank because data has not been entered, or is not yet available.
-You also may see the divide by zero error with the AVERAGEIF and AVERAGEIFS functions, when the criteria does not match any cells in the range.
+You also may see the divide by zero error with the AVERAGEIF and AVERAGEIFS functions, when given criteria do not match any cells in the range.
+For example, in the worksheet below, the DIV error is displayed in cell D4 because C4 is empty.
+Empty cells are evaluated as zero by Excel, and B4 can't be divided by zero:

 Excel #DIV/0! error example